inverno-io/inverno-mods/inverno-configuration/README.md

 ### Redis configuration source

 The [Redis][redis] configuration source exposes configuration properties stored in a Redis data store.
-This implementation supports parameterized properties and it is also configurable which means it can be used to set configuration properties in the data store at runtime.
+This implementation supports parameterized properties, and it is also configurable which means it can be used to set configuration properties in the data store at runtime.

 The following example shows how to set configuration properties for the `dev` and `prod` environment: